nataliagarbirasdiaz/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
-I am a [Max Weber Fellow](https://www.eui.eu/people?id=natalia-garbiras-diaz) at the European University Institute.
+I am an Assistant Professor at Harvard Business School's Business, Government and the International Economy (BGIE) unit.
+Before start at HBS, I was a [Max Weber Fellow](https://www.eui.eu/people?id=natalia-garbiras-diaz) at the European University Institute.
 I received my Ph.D. in Political Science from the University of California, Berkeley, where I am currently a Research Associate at the [Center on the Politics of Development](https://cpd.berkeley.edu/people/research-associates/).
-Starting in the fall of 2023, I will be an Assistant Professor at Harvard Business School's Business, Government and the International Economy (BGIE) unit.

 My main research interests are in comparative politics and the political economy of development, focusing on corruption, public goods provision, and accountability in Latin America.
 I also study the formation of citizen and ex-combatant attitudes and their role in stabilizing peace in post-conflict settings.
 In my dissertation, I explored the information and institutional environments that pave the way for outsider candidates' rise and success.

 I hold an M.A. in Economics from the University of Los Andes (Colombia).
-Before coming to Berkeley, I worked at the World Bank, the Observatory of Democracy, and Colombia's National Planning Department.
+Before my PhD, I worked at the World Bank, the Observatory of Democracy, and Colombia's National Planning Department.

-Together with [Miriam Golden](https://www.miriamgolden.com) and Daniel Urquijo, I co-organize the [Occasional Political Economy Seminar Series](https://github.com/nataliagarbirasdiaz/OPESS) at the EUI.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "files/CV_NataliaGarbirasDiaz.pdf" "newtab" >}}CV{{< /staticref >}}.